gregreindel/llm-exe-lambda/readme.md

       "description": "the data object is used to pass data to the message" },
     "message": {
-      "description": "This is the prompt itsself",
+      "description": "This is the prompt",
       "oneOf": [
         {
           "type": "string"